Supported care helps young adults to gain the necessary skills and experience they need to move into independent living.

-Our young people live with our supported carers.
-This allows them to learn important day-to-day skills, strengthen their confidence and initiative, and develop their self-esteem as adults in a safe and caring environment.
+Our young people live with our supported carers and their families, working together to learn important day-to-day skills, strengthen their confidence and initiative, and develop their self-esteem as adults in a safe and caring environment.

 Supporting young people leaving care

-As a supported carer, the young people living with you will be forming the skills they need for adult life, such as:
+As a supported carer, the young people living with you will be forming the skills they need for independence, such as:

 With our support, you will also help young people to navigate: